Prince William Kate Middleton: No Truth To Affair, William Controversy A Fact?

 Although Radar does admit that William and the model were not alone when they were spotted in one another’s proximity and that there was a large group of friends around, it goes on to claim that perhaps the stress caused by William’s behavior is what has caused Kate to become so skinny, stating “Maybe that’s why Kate Middleton has been looking so skinny these days!”

-Additionally, the tabloid even admits that Taylor is in a relationship, yet carries on insisting there is something between her and the prince.
+Additionally, the tabloid even admits that Taylor is in a relationship, yet carries on insisting there is something between she and the prince.

 Kate Middleton is “less than pleased” with Prince William’s ski-trip behavior https://t.co/4bLa1zw9M5